top of page

 Who Needs a Microdiscectomy?

 Microdiscectomy is typically recommended for patients experiencing significant pain, numbness, or weakness due to a herniated disc that has not responded to conservative treatments such as physical therapy, medications, or epidural steroid injections.
+Patients with cauda equina syndrome require immediate surgical intervention.
 The ideal candidates for this procedure often have:

 • Persistent Pain: Severe pain in the lower back, buttocks, legs, or feet that persists for at least six weeks despite non-surgical treatments.